BQIT:22 Code of Conduct

-Virtual BQIT:20 is an online workshop intended for networking and collaboration in the quantum technology community.
+BQIT:22 is a workshop intended for networking and collaboration in the quantum technology community.
 We value the engagement of each attendee and work to ensure all participants have an enjoyable and fulfilling experience.
 Accordingly, all attendees are expected to show respect and courtesy to other attendees throughout the workshop and at all workshop events.
-All attendees, speakers, sponsors and volunteers at Virtual BQIT:20 are required to agree with the following code of conduct.
+All attendees, speakers, sponsors and volunteers at BQIT:22 are required to agree with the following code of conduct.
 Organisers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everybody.
 Thank you for helping make this a welcoming, friendly event for all.

 THE SHORT VERSION

 The BQIT team is dedicated to providing a harassment-free online conference experience for everyone, regardless of gender, gender identity and expression, age, sexual orientation, disability, physical appearance, body size, race, ethnicity, religion (or lack thereof), or technology choices.
 We do not tolerate harassment of workshop participants in any form.
 Sexual language and imagery is not appropriate for any workshop platform, including talks, panels, dinners, Twitter and other online media.
 Workshop participants violating these rules may be sanctioned or expelled from BQIT:22 at the discretion of the workshop organisers.

 THE LONGER VERSION

 - Verbal comments that reinforce social structures of domination related to gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age, religion, or technology choices.

 - Sustained disruption of talks or other events.

 - Advocating for, or encouraging, any of the above behaviour.

 Participants asked to stop any harassing behaviour are expected to comply immediately.